publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptA/spt2/m__us_usc_t52_s20943.md

         (3) __Effect of failure to provide notice__

-            If a State does not transmit a notice to the chair of the Federal Election Commission under paragraph (1) within the deadline described in such paragraph, no representative from the State may participate in the selection of the initial Executive Board under subsection (c) of this section.
+            If a State does not transmit a notice to the chair of the Federal Election Commission under paragraph (1) within the deadline described in such paragraph, no representative from the State may participate in the selection of the initial Executive Board under subsection (c).

         (4) __Role of Commission__